 Subject: Dinosaur Evolution.

-Probably not — at least not in the way that has slipped into public belief.
+Probably not.
+At least not in the way that has slipped into public belief.
 There is no clear evidence that any non-avian dinosaur reached the flexible, coordinated, almost horror-movie intelligence shown in Jurassic Park.
 In plain terms, “Jurassic movie smart” would mean something like crow-level intelligence, or maybe a little beyond: sharp memory, problem-solving, social awareness, and quick adaptation.
 The fossil evidence does support dinosaurs being smarter than people once thought, especially some small, bird-like theropods.
 But so far, it does not confirm crow-level intelligence in non-avian dinosaurs.
 Paleontologists are cautious because skull endocasts can suggest brain shape, but they cannot reveal the full neuron-level organization that helps make crows so impressive.

 But we can wonder.